DataTable

 Types

-Our design system has two table types – primary and secondary.
+Our design system has two table types:

 Content | Styles and tokens |